hmrc/ukim-auth-checker-api/resources/public/api/conf/1.0/Service_Guide.md

 Link to GET method in UKIMS v1.0 Reference Guide

 ### Example of a GET request
+Example of Curl script with URL and query parameters

 ## Error Responses

 An introduction to the expected Error Reponses
+200
+400
+404

 ## Process flows